-(C) Neither the registrar nor any person shall award a deputy registrar contract to a person, or promise to do so, because that person pays an assessment or subscription to, or makes a contribution to, any political party, the governor or his or her campaign committee, or any candidate for public office or his or her campaign committee.
-Neither the registrar nor any person shall withhold a deputy registrar contract from a person, or threaten to do so, because that person fails to pay an assessment or subscription to, or fails to make a contribution to, any political party, the governor or his or her campaign committee, or any candidate for public office or his or her campaign committee.
+(C) Neither the registrar nor any person shall award a deputy registrar contract to a person, or promise to do so, because that person pays an assessment or subscription to, or makes a contribution to, any political party, the governor or the governor's campaign committee, or any candidate for public office or the candidate's campaign committee.
+Neither the registrar nor any person shall withhold a deputy registrar contract from a person, or threaten to do so, because that person fails to pay an assessment or subscription to, or fails to make a contribution to, any political party, the governor or the governor's campaign committee, or any candidate for public office or the candidate's campaign committee.

-(E) Except as provided in paragraph (V) of this rule, no person except the registrar shall operate or control, directly or indirectly, more than one deputy registrar office at any time.
-The registrar, with the approval of the director, shall terminate the appointment and contract of any person who violates this paragraph.
-No spouse of a deputy registrar shall be appointed as a deputy registrar or operate a deputy registrar agency.
+(E) No spouse of a deputy registrar shall be appointed as a deputy registrar or operate a deputy registrar agency.
 No parent, child, brother, or sister of a deputy registrar shall be appointed as a deputy registrar or operate a deputy registrar agency if they are living in the same household as the deputy registrar.
-The registrar may disqualify any person from being awarded a deputy registrar contract if the deputy registrar or his or her spouse holds or his or her parent, child, brother, or sister lives in the same household and holds a deputy registrar contract the term of which extends beyond the effective date of the proposed contract.
+The registrar may disqualify any person from being awarded a deputy registrar contract if the deputy registrar or the deputy registrar's spouse holds or the deputy registrar's parent, child, brother, or sister lives in the same household and holds a deputy registrar contract the term of which extends beyond the effective date of the proposed contract.

 (F) The registrar may appoint and contract with qualified individuals and nonprofit corporations and may designate county auditors and clerks of courts acting in their official capacities to act as deputy registrars.
 The registrar shall not appoint or contract with any person or entity other than a qualified individual, a nonprofit corporation, or a county auditor or clerk of courts acting in his or her official capacity to serve as a deputy registrar.
 Except as provided in paragraph (G) of this rule, any attempt by an individual, nonprofit corporation, county auditor, or clerk of courts to assign the deputy registrar appointment or deputy registrar contract, in whole or in part, shall be void.

-(G) The registrar may, with the approval of the director, designate a county auditor or clerk of courts acting in his or her official capacity to act as a deputy registrar without using the competitive award process set forth in this rule.
+(G) Except as provided in paragraph (A)(3) of this rule, the registrar may, with the approval of the director, designate a county auditor or clerk of courts acting in his or her official capacity to act as a deputy registrar without using the competitive award process set forth in this rule.
 Any appointment of a county auditor or clerk of courts to serve as a deputy registrar shall be in their official capacity only and shall terminate immediately upon the person's vacating of the office.
 The registrar may designate a successor county auditor or a successor clerk of courts as a deputy registrar.
 With the written approval of the registrar, an outgoing county auditor may assign the deputy registrar contract to the successor county auditor and an outgoing clerk of courts may assign the deputy registrar contract to the successor clerk of courts.

-(I) The registrar, with the approval of the director, may waive the competitive award process and renew for one term of two or three years the appointment of and the contract with any deputy who in the opinion of the registrar has provided superior service as a deputy registrar.
-No deputy registrar shall be granted more than one renewal of his or her deputy registrar contract.
-At the end of any renewal period, the deputy registrar selection and contract award shall be subject to the competitive award process described in this rule.
-The registrar, with the approval of the director, may disqualify a deputy registrar from competing for a new deputy registrar contract if in the opinion of the registrar that deputy registrar has not performed the deputy registrar's duties in a satisfactory manner.
+(I) The registrar, with the approval of the director, may disqualify a deputy registrar from competing for a new deputy registrar contract if in the opinion of the registrar that deputy registrar has not performed the deputy registrar's duties in a satisfactory manner.
 Any such disqualification shall be effective for a period of not more than two years as determined by the registrar.
 The registrar shall base his or her determination of the quality of each deputy registrar's performance upon periodic evaluations and such other factors as the registrar may reasonably prescribe.